-132. In a prosecution for a contravention of this Act or regulations made under it the High Court may have regard to whether the defendant proves that the contravention was caused by a reasonable mistake of fact.
+Criminal proceedings not to be brought for contravention of the general prohibitions.
+84 No. Consumer Protection Act 2020 Reasonable 131.
+In a prosecution for a contravention of this Act or mistake of regulations made under it the High Court may have regard to whether fact. the defendant proves that the contravention was caused by a reasonable mistake of fact.

-133. In a proceeding against a person under this part a finding Findings in of fact by a Court that a person has contravened, or to have been to be evidence involved in a contravention of, a provision of this Act shall be evidence of that fact and the finding may be proved by production of a document under the seal of the court from which the finding appears.
+Findings in 132.
+In a proceeding against a person under this part a finding proceedings to be evidence of fact by a Court that a person has contravened, or to have been involved in a contravention of, a provision of this Act shall be evidence of that fact and the finding may be proved by production of a document under the seal of the court from which the finding appears.

-134. (1) A person who suffers loss, injury or damage because Actions for of a contravention of this Act or regulatios made under it may recover the amount of the loss, damage or damages in respect of the injury by proceeding against any person who contravened the Act or regulations or was involved in the contravention.
+Actions for (1) A person who suffers loss, injury or damage because 133. of a contravention of this Act or regulatios made under it may recover the amount of the loss, damage or damages in respect of the injury by proceeding against any person who contravened the Act or regulations or was involved in the contravention.

-(2) A Court may award damages to be paid on any terms or conditions that the Court considers just and equitable and suitable to achieve the purposes of this Act against a supplier for collective injury to all or a class of consumers generally, compensation.
+(2) A Court may award damages to be paid on any terms or conditions that the Court considers just and equitable and suitable to achieve the purposes of this Act against a supplier for collective injury to all or a class of consumers generally, damages.

-If a person is found guilty of an offence under this Act, the Awards of Court, in addition to any other penalty it may fix, may order that the person pay to a person who, in the opinion of the court, was humiliated or distressed by the conduct constituting the offence an amount of up to 40,000,000 Leones.
+Awards of 134.
+If a person is found guilty of an offence under this Act, the compensation.
+Court, in addition to any other penalty it may fix, may order that the person pay to a person who, in the opinion of the court, was humiliated or distressed by the conduct constituting the offence an amount of up to 40,000,000 Leones.